 Every time I see a new announcement of a Presidential campaign, that's all I can ask.
 Why?
 But in particular:

 (1) Why does Steyer think that there is a lane for him?
-What niche is he filling that isn't present in the 25(!) other candidate already running?
+What niche is he filling that isn't present in the 25(!) other candidates already running?

 (2) Why does Steyer think there will be any enthusiasm for him?
 What makes him think that there is any non-trivial number of Democratic voters thirsting for an as-yet-not-present option in this race?